Home Consular services Belgian passport

 - All payments have to be made in Danish Crowns (DKK).

-- Passports can only be paid in cash.
+- Passports can only be paid by debit card: Dankort.

-Price: DKK 600.
-Please add DKK 124,50 in case your passport has to be sent to you by registered mail.
+Price: DKK 600 (DKK 280 for a minor).
+Please add DKK 128 in case your passport has to be sent to you by registered mail.

 The price of a passport includes a federal tax, production costs (which are higher if a passport application is urgent or an application is made for a 64-page passport instead of the standard 32-page one) and, if the passport application is submitted to a municipal administration, municipal taxes (for further information on fees, please contact your municipal administration since each municipal administration charges its own fee).